 Collections are ad-hoc lists of child groups in your network, allowing you to easily select them as a group rather than having to choose them one by one in email and report targeting.
 This is helpful if you send emails to people based on geographic region or some other grouping.

-To create a collection, go to the Start Organizing menu and select Collections.
+To create a collection, go to the Details tab of the Start Organizing menu and select Collections.
 More here.